telstra/MessagingAPI-SDK-node/README.md

 The function `sms.status` can be used to retrieve the status of a SMS.
 It takes the following arguments:

--   `messageId`:Unique identifier for the message.
+-   `messageId`: Unique identifier for the message.

 It returns an object with the following properties: